matthieugayon/graphql-track-api/README.md

 # Environment variables

-For running the app and the tests, you will need to create an .env file at the root of the cloned repository.
+For running the app and the tests, create an .env file at the root of the cloned repository.
 In this .env file the following variables need to be declared:

 - POSTGRES_USER: the posgresql user